mushroomhostage/RealisticChat/README.md

 **walkieRangeMeters** (2000.0): The maximum range of walkie talkies.
 Note that near the end of this range, messages will be garbled depending on walkieGarbleDivisor.

-**walkieGarbleDivisor** (2.0): Fraction of walkieRangeMeters after which the transmissiosn are garbled.
+**walkieGarbleDivisor** (2.0): Fraction of walkieRangeMeters after which the transmissions are garbled.
 Using the defaults, beyond 2000.0/2 = 1000 m the messages will break up, and from 0 - 1000 m, messages will be clear.